 Just replace the connector and then pop the fascia plate back in.
 Just clip these cables in there and put the fascia back into the door.
 Again, just be careful of this sharp edge.
 There we go.
 Now we just need to replace the screws along the top of the door.
 There we go, that's the new door interlock in place.

 Now, let me show you how to replace this catch.
-For this, we're going to need to need to take off the top plate.
+For this, we're going to need to take off the top plate.
 We just need to remove two screws at the back and then the top plate should just lift off.
 So we just need to remove this screw.
 Make sure you hold onto the nut.
 There we go.
 And the catch should just come away from the catch plate.
 There we go.
 Put the new one on exactly the same way as the old one came off.
 Put the screw back through and the nut back on top.
 There we go, we have a new catch in place.
 Let's put the top plate back on.

 There we go, a new door lock and catch replaced on this Hotpoint dishwasher.
 All of those parts are available on the eSpares website.